F-l-i-x/TouchOSC/modules/numpad/README.md

 ---

-Many thanks to Bryan Day for the inspiration of building such a module and the idea of including th hiding functionality.
+Many thanks to Bryan Day for the inspiration of building such a module and the idea of including the hiding functionality.